inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 In addition to the basic file systems (as provided by protocols like 9P, CIFS or NFS) we need some other features:
 * Decentralization/Syncing – Unlike a traditional file system, we need to provide synchronization between different instances in addition to access only – each C++ instance should work with the data it has locally rather than waiting for IO before being able to access internal variables.
 * Semantic Information – We need to be able to check whether a player is actually allowed to perform  a certain update (e.g. only an admin may kick another player but each player can disconnect themselves)
 * Optimization – Since we know a lot about our internal data, we can compress that information.
-E.g. the time in the game left could be in the tree under `/game/eta`, but since we know this is a frequently accessed element we internally assign the file system ID 13; if we're clever, this fits into a 4bit varint; it can be decoded quickyly and in our C++ server code we could use a statically compiled jumping table to access it.
+E.g. the time in the game left could be in the tree under `/game/eta`, but since we know this is a frequently accessed element we internally assign the file system ID 13; if we're clever, this fits into a 4bit varint; it can be decoded quickly and in our C++ server code we could use a statically compiled jumping table to access it.

 There already are a couple of file systems and file system protocols out there; 9P comes to mind very quickly because it was build as an API for accessing application internals.
-Unfortunately it doesn't meet the distributed requirment.
+Unfortunately it doesn't meet the distributed requirement.
 Then, there also are some [distributed file systems](https://en.wikipedia.org/wiki/Comparison_of_distributed_file_systems#cite_note-6) but they are generally built for storing big data (problems that won't fit on a single HD) where as we are dealing with a small amount of data that needs to be synced efficiently.

 So let's take a step back and design our own: